-Foundation students are invited to attend three separate, hour-long sessions in the prep classrooms.
+Foundation students are invited to attend four separate, hour-long sessions in the prep classrooms.
 During these sessions, they undertake a variety of literacy and numeracy activities and also have the opportunity to explore the classroom environment and meet teachers, senior student leaders and other students who will start school at the same time.
 While these sessions are running, further opportunities are provided for new parents to network and mingle.
 Every year we seek feedback from parents and implement recommendations so our Foundation program is continually evolving and improving to best meet the needs of our community.

 To help support students as they transition from one year level to another, we hold internal transitions sessions towards the end of Term 4.
 These sessions provide opportunities for all students to meet their future teacher, and to become familiar with the expectations and opportunities for the following year.

 Toorak Primary School has a designated transition coordinator to support parents and guardians in identifying and applying for a secondary school.